 The most apparent character is the Samoan matai system of organization and philosophy.
-In general each village is made up of a group of aiga or extended families which include as many relatives as can be claimed.
-Each aiga is headed by a chief, or matai, who represents the family on all matters including the village council, or fono.
+In general each village is made up of a group of aiga (extended families) which include as many relatives as can be claimed.
+Each aiga is headed by a matai (chief) who represents the family on all matters including the village council, or fono.
 Matai's hold title to all assets of the aigas, or families, they represent and are responsible for law enforcement and punishment of infractions occurring in their villages.

 The fono consists of the matais of all the aiga associated with the village.
 The highest chief of the matais of all the village aigas is the highest chief or the ali'i and heads the fono.
 Also, each village has a pulenu'u (somewhat like a police chief or mayor) and one or more talking chiefs, tulafale.